Leptogenesis from spontaneous symmetry breaking during inflation: Leptogenesis from forced relaxation

 \section{Leptogenesis from forced relaxation}

-Having clarified the Higgs behavior during reheating, in this section we apply the leptogenesis scenario from scalar field relaxation \cite{Kusenko:2014lra,Pearce:2015nga,Yang:2015ida,Kusenko:2017kdr} to realize the observed baryon asymmetry in our Universe.
+In this section we discuss leptogenesis from forced relaxation, building on the idea of scalar field relaxation leptogenesis~\cite{Kusenko:2014lra,Pearce:2015nga,Yang:2015ida,Kusenko:2017kdr}.
 In the framework of relaxation leptogenesis, the lepton/baryon asymmetry is sourced by the classical motion of a scalar field in the post-inflationary epoch.
 In the conventional setup \cite{Kusenko:2014lra,Pearce:2015nga,Yang:2015ida}, one uses Higgs as the source field to generate the lepton number asymmetry where the initial Higgs VEV $h_0$ is the maximal value of the relaxation process.
-In this work, the initial Higgs VEV is spontaneously generated by the symmetry breaking due to the Higgs-inflaton coupling $\mathcal{O}_{\phi h}$.
+In our case, the initial Higgs VEV is spontaneously generated by the symmetry breaking due to the Higgs-inflaton coupling $\mathcal{O}_{\phi h}$.
 For the model \eqref{toy model} $h_0$ is controlled by the parameter $\dot{\theta}_{0}$.
 The Higgs relaxation at the end of inflation is dynamically triggered by the sudden increase of the inflaton kinetic energy.

 \textbf{External chemical potential.} To realize leptogenesis from the post-inflationary Higgs motion, one introduces the derivative coupling between the Higgs field and the $B+L$ fermion current:

 where $\Lambda_{n}$ is the energy scale above which this operator becomes irrelevant.
 The form of this operator is familiar in the electroweak anomaly equation as $\partial_\mu j^\mu \sim -g^2 W\tilde{W} + g^{\prime 2} A\tilde{A}$, where $W$ and $A$ are $SU_L(2)$ and $U_Y(1)$ gauge fields, respectively.
 The cutoff scale can come from integrating out heavy states with mass scale $\Lambda_{n} = M_{n}$ or from the thermal loop corrections with a temperature $\Lambda_{n} = T$.
 One can move the derivative from the fermion current $j_{B+L}^{\mu}$ to the Higgs field $h$ via integration by part and finds